 Sailcloth Part 2 - Dacron and woven HMWPE

-With so many different dacrons available it is hard enough for the sailmaker, let alone the customer, to figure out the good and the bad.
+With so many different dacrons available it is hard for the sailmaker, let alone the customer, to figure out the good and the bad.
 Of course, if you read the marketing material every dacron is made to sound good.
 But the reality is quite different and only independent testing can shed some light on the true durability, UV resistance and quality of the fabric.
-Even between batches the quality can vary so most quality sail producers test a sample from each roll to check it is up to standard; if not, it is returned to the cloth supplier.
+Even between batches the quality can vary so most high quality sail producers test a sample from each roll to check it is up to standard; if not, it is returned to the cloth supplier.
 We have ongoing testing projects to find both the best dacron and the best value for money dacron.

 The firmness of the resin finish is a balancing act for cruising sails between performance and sail handling, especially for traditional slab reefing mainsails and hank on headsails.
 The harder the resin the harder the sail is to handle for the sailor.
 For this reason most cruising sails are made with dacron that has a medium finish - which still feels hard to most cruisers.